dimitrymindlin/Dialogue-XAI-APP/data/study_pages/03_exit_questionnaire_filled.md

 # A.1 Feature Importances

 **Question 1:**
-Among the following features, which one is the _most_ important in influencing our machine learning model’s prediction (that is, variations in the value of that feature will most likely change the model’s prediction)?
+Among the following features, which one is the <i>most</i> important in influencing our machine learning model’s prediction (that is, variations in the value of that feature will most likely change the model’s prediction)?

 1. Checking account
 2. Job Level